HajarB96/HajarB96/README.md

 - 👋 Hi, I’m @HajarB96
 - 👀 I’m interested in Data and IA.
 - 🌱 I’m currently learning how to become a Data Analyst.
-- 💞️ I’m looking for a summer internship in Data.
+- 💞️ I’m looking for collaborations in projects using Python.
 - 📫 You can contact me by Email to : hajarbachiri96@gmail.com

 <!---